bergmanlab/ngs_te_mapper2/README.md

 Please use the [Github Issue page](https://github.com/bergmanlab/ngs_te_mapper/issues) if you have questions.

 # <a name="license"></a> License
-Copyright (c) 2020 Shunhua Han, Raquel Linheiro and Casey M. Bergman
+Copyright (c) 2020 Shunhua Han, Raquel Linheiro, Michael G. Nelson and Casey M. Bergman

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: